 - Your deliveries will be in an allocated two-hour window.
-You will be notified of any changes outside of this. - All your stock items will arrive fit for use and in line with your stock list.
-You should be notified before the delivery if any items have been substituted or are out of stock. - If you request alternative equipment (e.g. fridge/pump) this may be provided but only if there is a clinical reason to support the change. - The homecare company is responsible for maintaining and servicing all equipment on loan to you.
+You will be notified of any changes outside of this.
+It is not possible for you to request a specific two-hour window, or the company to be able to guarantee a slot. - All your stock items will arrive fit for use and in line with your stock list.
+You should be notified before the delivery if any items have been substituted or are out of stock. - If you request alternative equipment (e.g. fridge/pump) this may be provided, but only if there is a clinical reason to support the change. - The homecare company is responsible for maintaining and servicing all equipment on loan to you.
 If equipment (e.g. pumps, fridges) break down these will be replaced within six hours.